 - Once they are cold, shape them into small balls, rolling them gently in the coconut.

-Everyone loves peanut brittle, and Indian food is no exception.
+Everyone loves peanut brittle, and Indian cuisine has its own version.
 Let’s find out how to make this delicious peanut brittle.

 - Dry roast your unsalted peanuts on a medium heat, stirring and agitating them.